norbert-page/breakthrough/README.md

 ## Technology stack
 The game was written for a university assignment in 2008 and 2009.
 The task was to implement a breakthrough board game using [Delphi](https://en.wikipedia.org/wiki/Delphi_(software)).
 I was quite surprised by this as the last time I had used Pascal was during primary school.
 To do something more exciting and progressive, I have learned and used C# and .NET Framework 3.5 technologies instead, including [Windows Presentation Foundation (WPF)](https://en.wikipedia.org/wiki/Windows_Presentation_Foundation) and [Windows Communication Foundation (WCF)](https://en.wikipedia.org/wiki/Windows_Communication_Foundation).

 First, WPF makes use of DirectX which allows for smooth time-based animations.
 Second, WCF enabled P2P-based, serverless discovery of available players, both in the local network and on the global Internet, without the need to exchange IPs.
 Breakthrough is IPv6-native and to work in IPv4-only networks makes use of Teredo tunneling technology implemented by Microsoft.
-All those thechnologies aged quite well, although [.Net Core](https://en.wikipedia.org/wiki/.NET) (or simply .NET) seems to be a successor to .NET Framework as explained [here](https://devblogs.microsoft.com/dotnet/net-core-is-the-future-of-net/).
+All these thechnologies aged quite well, although [.Net Core](https://en.wikipedia.org/wiki/.NET) (or simply .NET) seems to be a successor to .NET Framework as explained [here](https://devblogs.microsoft.com/dotnet/net-core-is-the-future-of-net/).

 ## 2009: Original readme in polish
 Aplikacja wymaga kilku usług niedawno wprowadzonych przez Microsoft, dlatego proszę testować pod Windows Vista z najnowszymi łatami, gdyż przy wcześniejszych wersjach mogą być problemy.